Understanding Open-Set Recognition by Jacobian Norm and Inter-Class Separation: Experiments for Comparison

 \subsection{Ablation Study}

 \textbf{Ablation on Training Components.} Each component in our model is more carefully evaluated in this experiment.
+For this purpose, we use the standard metrics used in OSR; namely, AUC for the unknown class detection performance, the closed-set accuracy (ACC), and detection accuracy (DetACC) \cite{lee2018simple}.
 The second block in the row shows that the m-OvR loss outperforms the SCE loss by a large margin, even when there is no data augmentation (A), weight decay (W), and self-supervision (S).
 The representation embedding normalization (N) improves the performance by preventing trivial increase of the Jacobian norm.
 The third block in a row (`one out') of Table \ref{table:ablation} along with the model-j compares each component by removing one of them out, verifying the effectiveness of each in the entire model.
 When the standard data augmentation is available (i.e.~the fifth block), m-OvR effectively utilizes the data, thus more effectively separating the known from the unknown than SCE.
 Finally, the sixth block analyzes the margin, which improves the effectiveness of the loss-based unknown class detector by resolving the prototype misalignment issue.

 \textbf{Ablation with Jacobian Norm Difference} The scatter plot for each fixed dataset in Fig.~\ref{fig:gnd_vs_auc} shows that the degree of separation between the known and unknown class representations positively correlates to the Jacobian norm difference.
 The correlations in CIFAR10 and TinyImageNet are strong, while CIFAR10+ and CIFAR50+ exhibit some degree of nonlinearity.
 In SVHN, on the other hand, the correlation is comparatively weak due to the performance saturation.
-Moreover, this proves that the large Jacobian norm difference is not the only factor that captures distance separation between the known and unknown, as already remarked by Remark \ref{rem:limit}).
+Moreover, this proves that the large Jacobian norm difference is not the only factor that captures distance separation between the known and unknown, as already remarked by Sec.~\ref{sec:theory_limit}).

 \textbf{Ablation on Model Hyperparameters.} We analyze the hyperparameters of our overall model.
 Fig.~\ref{fig:sub_hyp} shows that the unknown class detection performance is robust for a sufficiently large scale term $T$, and the margin $m$ should not be too large.